BestTimesToVisit.com Logo

 Taxis

-Cost:Starting fare around 20kn (~$3 USD), plus per-kilometer charges.
-Expect to pay more at night or for airport pickups.
+Cost:Starting fare around 3 EUR, plus per-kilometer charges.
+Expect to pay more during peak hours or for longer distances.

 Similar Destinations